 Traditional payments services providers, including banks as well as the well established big names like Mastercard, VISA etc have to wake-up, smell the coffee and innovate otherwise MNOs will “move their cheese”.
 Imagine what will happen when social media makes vibes into the payment space.
 A very interesting fact in the mobile financial industry is we usually receive funds once or twice a month as part of salary or fee but spending is done at least thrice a day, sometimes over 5 times.

 This method of spending is known as micro-payment/micro-spending.
-Putting in numbers, this can go into billions of dollars; an easy example: if we start charging 1 cent per transaction as commission for micro payments through NFC (the stored value card technology) for food, drinks, snacks, petrol, tolls, souvenirs or any similar purchase each one of us spend minimum $5 a day (assumed at 40% of world population) then the total commission earnings will be to the tune of $4.3 billion per month.
+Putting in numbers, this can go into billions of dollars; an easy example: if we start charging 1 cent per transaction as commission for micropayments through NFC (the stored value card technology) for food, drinks, snacks, petrol, tolls, souvenirs or any similar purchase each one of us spend minimum $5 a day (assumed at 40% of world population) then the total commission earnings will be to the tune of $4.3 billion per month.
 This market has clearly not been explored that well and this also goes straight into Mobile Money Market as potential leakage plug.

-The main drivers behind the success of mobile money are the explosive growth in the number of mobile devices and the fall in the cost of computing power, which have lowered the barriers to new entrants in this field.
+The main drivers behind the success of mobile money are the explosive growth in the number of mobile devices and the fall in the cost of computing power, which has lowered the barriers to new entrants in this field.
 Mobile money (m-money) is quite versatile and can support a variety of services, in particular, person to person (P2P) money transfers, which are of significant value for emerging economies.
 When Apple decided to jump on board (Sept-2014), the game changed because all of a sudden they were presented with a guaranteed massive user base for this type of technology and service.

-Unlike most of the MNOs, which keep on focusing and growing the mobile network in a positive way to penetrate the isolated areas, millions of people are now able to connect via a mobile phone.
+Unlike most of the MNOs, which keep on focusing on and growing the mobile network in a positive way to penetrate the isolated areas, millions of people are now able to connect via a mobile phone.
 As a result, mobile payments have become a viable alternative to traditional payment methods such as paper, plastic, online or even bank accounts payments.

 Key Advantages – To All